Neagu-Robert/Masaj-By-Melinda/README.md

 ## Project Overview

 **Masaj by Melinda** is a web application designed to present and schedule professional massage and device therapy services.
 Users can explore available treatments, check details, and book appointments directly through a streamlined UI on desktop or mobile.
-Admins can view bookings and manage service availabilities (requires expansion).
+The platform includes robust user authentication, profile management, and a comprehensive admin dashboard for managing the business.

 ---